 The American International School of Zagreb (AISZ) is a private, coeducational, day school which offers an educational program from prekindergarten through grade 12 for students of all nationalities.
 The school was founded in 1966.
-The school year consists of four terms, extending from August to June.
+The school year consists of two semesters, extending from August to June.

 Facilities: AISZ opened its doors to the new campus beginning of October 2018 on the south bank of the river Sava near Bundek Park.
-It is considered to be a “green” building, utilizing geothermal water and solar energy.
-In the new building students can learn using 40 classrooms, three science labs, lower and upper school libraries, music room, theater, recording studio, studio for dance and aerobics, gymnasium, and fitness room.
-Two playgrounds are intended for kindergarten and lower school students.
-Sport facilities include fields for soccer, handball, and volleyball; four tennis courts; and an athletic track.
+It is recognized as an award-winning green building, utilizing geothermal water and solar energy.
+Students’ learning environment include 40 classrooms, three science labs, lower and upper school libraries, music room, theater, recording studio, dance studio and aerobics, gymnasium, and fitness room.
+Two developmentally appropriate playgrounds are designated for use by lower school students.
+Sport facilities include fields for soccer, handball, and volleyball; four tennis courts; and a 60m sprint track.
 The school also uses a nearby swimming pool and Bundek Park when possible and appropriate to enhance the program.
 Wireless technology is available in all classrooms with fast fiber optics connection.
-The school has sets of Chromebooks, android tablets, and iPads for elementary classroom use.
-One-to-one Chromebook and BYOD laptop program is available to all students from grades 5-12.
+The school has sets of Chromebooks, Android tablets, and iPads for elementary classroom use.
+One-to-one Chromebook and Bring Your Own Device (BYOD) laptop program is available to all students from grades 5-12.
 In addition, classrooms are well equipped with document cameras and wireless projectors.
-The school has central printing solution, access control, video surveillance, and digital signage system.
+The school has a central printing solution, access control, video surveillance, and digital signage system.
 All staff members have laptops for everyday use.